I’m Daniel Green and I am a former multimedia reporter at Journalism.co.uk and politics enthusiast based in Brighton.

 When I’m not writing about the new innovations in the journalism industry, I keep a close eye on events around the world, particularly elections, and often write content related to this on my blog.
 One article formed part of my postgraduate portfolio, where I reported from the count in Brighton during the 2017 general election.

-Here is a small selection of articles I have produced in my first year at Journalism.co.uk, including interviews with Bellingcat’s Eliot Higgins, CNN’s Richard Quest and The Washington Post’s Dave Jorgenson.
+Here is a small selection of articles I produced at Journalism.co.uk, including interviews with Bellingcat’s Eliot Higgins, CNN’s Richard Quest and The Washington Post’s Dave Jorgenson.

 - Bellingcat launches investigative podcast about the Malaysia Airlines Flight 17 crash